hmhamad/FIRE/README.md

 # FIRE Dataset ![Logo](logo.png)

-The FIRE Dataset is a dataset of named entities and realtions in the financial domain.
+The FIRE Dataset is a dataset of named entities and relations in the financial domain.
 Our paper "FIRE: A Dataset for FInancial Relation Extraction" is available on [arXiv](https://arxiv.org/abs/XXXX.XXXX).

 ## Description